Lenten Services

 Ecumenical Lenten Thursdays at Trinity on the Hill Episcopal Church

-Theme: Hope does not Dissapoint Us
+Theme: Hope does not Disappoint Us

 Schedule: Thursdays, 6pm Soup Supper, followed by breakout sessions and concluding with a service.